SPINLab/gi-minor-python-course-2019/1. recap/README.md

 4. `lists and dicts.py`: introduction to lists and dictionaries (keu-valie stores) and their manipulation
 5. `loops.py`: introduction to iteration i.e. going through all items in a list
 6. `modules.py`: introduction to Python modules (bundled pieces of functionality)
+7. `input_output.py`: introduction to reading and writing files

 `utils.py` contains the functions used in `modules.py`